-First – it has to be as easy as possible for your customer.
+First – your customer’s transactions has to be as easy as possible.

 They want easy and painless.
 They don’t want to think, read extra directions, etc. They just want it fixed fast.
 End of story.
 They want to be able to email, phone, mail, whatever is going to work best for them.

-Second – you need a speedy, accurate and efficient process on your end.
+Second – you need a speedy, accurate and efficient process for transactions on your end.